 Paul Daugherty is Accenture's chief technology & innovation officer.
 Mr. Daugherty oversees Accenture's overall technology strategy, research and development, and ecosystem relationships, and is responsible for developing Accenture's business in emerging technologies such as Artificial Intelligence, Cloud, and Blockchain.

 Mr. Daugherty also serves as chairman of the board of directors of Avanade, a global IT services provider.
-He is on the board of directors of GirlsWhoCode and the Computer History Museum, and on the Computer Science and Engineering advisory board for the University of Michigan.
+He is on the board of directors of GirlsWhoCode, Accenture Gobal Services Limited, and the Computer History Museum.

 Mr. Daugherty was recently named as Computerworld's Premier 100 Technology Leaders for 2017 for his extraordinary technology leadership.
 The Institute for Women's Leadership has also recognized Paul with the "Guys Who Get It Award," which recognizes business leaders who have supported diversity in the workplace and advancement of women, especially in the areas of technology and other STEM fields.

-Paul is co-author of Human + Machine: Reimagining Work in the Age of Artificial Intelligence, a management guide to Artificial Intelligence, to be published by Harvard Press in early 2018.
+Paul is co-author of Human + Machine: Reimagining Work in the Age of Artificial Intelligence, a management guide to Artificial Intelligence, which was published by Harvard Press in 2018.

 Usama Fayyad (BSE EE & CE '84, MSE CSE '86, MS Math '89, PhD CSE '91)